 The conforming limits for New Mexico counties are steady at the standard $647,200.
 This is an indication of the mostly average home prices in the state.
 The FHA loan limits have a bit more variation.
 Most of the counties are at the baseline limit of $420,680.
 However, Taos, Los Alamos and Santa Fe counties are all listed above that limit.

 |County||Conforming Limit||FHA Limit|

-In New Mexico, you will most likely get a “deed of trust” instead of a mortgage.
+In New Mexico, you will most likely get a deed of trust document instead of a mortgage document.
 The most important thing to know about deeds of trust is that they allow the lender to foreclose on a home when a buyer has fallen behind on payments without having to go to court.
-This “power of sale” clause allows the lender to initiate foreclosure by hiring a third party to auction the home.
+The power of sale clause included in most deeds of trust allows the lender to initiate foreclosure by hiring a third party to auction the home.